top of page

 Our History

-In its early years, the Centre grew with the support of forward‑thinking organisations and individuals, including:
+In its early years, the Centre grew through the support of forward-thinking organisations and individuals, including:

-Notting Hill Methodist Church, Notting Hill Housing Trust, Lord David Pitt, Lord Herman Ouseley, Lord Paul Boateng, Bridget Davis, Jean Martin, Ken Livingstone, Trevor Phillips, Norman Beaton, Michael Portillo MP, Cllr.
-Nicholas Freeman, Lady Hanham, Raj Jogi and many others.
-Their contributions helped shape the Centre into a respected community institution.
+Notting Hill Methodist Church, Notting Hill Housing Trust, David Pitt, Herman Ouseley, Paul Boateng, Bridget Davis, Jean Martin, Chris La Maitre, Ken Livingstone, Trevor Phillips, Norman Beaton, Michael Portillo, Cllr.
+Nicholas Freeman, Lady Hanham, Raj Jogi, and many others.

-Since its inception, the Pepper Pot Centre has become widely recognised as a model of excellence in delivering culturally sensitive services to African and Caribbean communities.
-It stands as a testament to how heritage, community spirit, and dedicated support can transform lives and preserve cultural identity.
+Since its founding, the Pepper Pot Centre has become widely recognised as a model of excellence in delivering culturally responsive services to African and Caribbean communities.
+It stands as a powerful testament to the strength of community, the importance of cultural identity, and the lasting impact of compassionate leadership.

 Award-Winning Community Impact

-We are proud to have been named University of West London’s Volunteer Organisation of the Year, standing out among five other nominated charities.
-This recognition reflects the dedication of our staff, volunteers and supporters—and the spirit of our members.
+We are proud to have been named Volunteer Organisation of the Year by the University of West London, standing out among a strong field of nominated charities.
+This recognition reflects the dedication of our staff, volunteers, and supporters—and above all, the spirit and resilience of our members.

 Royal Recognition